Scarcity vs Abundance — Comparative Matrix

 Signals and Metrics

-Measureable indicators help guide policy: cortisol or stress proxies, participation rates in cooperative programs, learning engagement metrics, and reductions in resource hoarding behaviors.
+Measurable indicators help guide policy: cortisol or stress proxies, participation rates, learning engagement metrics, and reductions in resource hoarding behaviors.
 Suggested metrics are linked on the abundance page: abundance#transition.

-- Integrate key contrasts into onboarding and policymaker executive summaries (link to brief)
+- Onboarding & briefs: Integrate the contrasts into onboarding materials and executive summaries to ground policy in psychological evidence.